 Students with five or less total absences in a class period may exempt the final exam as long as they have a passing score in the course.
-Five tardies during a class period will equal one absence when determining final exam exemption eligibility.
+Five tardies and/or early checkouts during a class period will equal one absence when determining final exam exemption eligibility.